Colonel Tavington: "Why wait?"

 - Let's Fight Like Gentlemen: Cornwallis upholds the "set piece battles" (soldiers lining up and shooting in open fields) as highly honorable, and won't have any of Tavington's barbarity.
 Like the real man, he's a genius at these open engagements.
 The open battle where he was defeated (before the French arrive) was a slightly altered version of the Battle of Cowpens, which shares little more than its (supposed) location, result, and (to some extent) strategic effect with the actual thing.

-- Missing Mom: Benjamin's wife died before the movie's events leaving his six kids motherless.
+- Missing Mom: Benjamin's wife died before the movie's events, leaving his six kids motherless.

 - My Country, Right or Wrong: The Loyalist militiamen, led by Captain Wilkins, who consider themselves Englishmen first.
-Deconstructed, when Tavington orders them to set fire to a church full of civilian Patriot sympathizers.
+Deconstructed when Tavington orders them to set fire to a church full of civilian Patriot sympathizers.
 In many ways, this is an inverse of what actually happened: a lot of the British atrocities in the South were caused by local Loyalists with bad blood towards their Patriot neighbors, and who placed a higher priority on fighting their own Civil War than on fighting the war the British regulars wanted them to.
-And the English army did actually round up and burn people alive in churches, but was done in Ireland during the 1640s war.
+And the English army did actually round up and burn people alive in churches, but this was done in Ireland during the 1640s war.

 - Not in This for Your Revolution: You would think, given the title of the movie, Mel Gibson's motivation would have something to do with love of country.
 Instead, he refuses to get involved until it gets personal.

 - Obligatory War Crime Scene: Tarleton burning the Martin's farm and killing the wounded Americans.
 The militia killing surrendering redcoats, much to Gabriel's protests.
+Later the church burning by the British with Patriot townsfolk inside.

 - Off with His Head!: Benjamin and Gabriel witness the battle of Camden which shows a young soldier get decapitated by a cannonball.